-We bring all sorts of venture opportunities direct to you through the platform.
+We bring all sorts of venture opportunities directly to you through the platform.
 All of the products on our platform are Canadian private market securities.
 Through the SVX, you can browse active opportunities to support scaling social impact ventures and seek financial return.
-We are fully compliant with all securities laws and registered as an Exempt Market Dealer in Ontario, Québec, Alberta and British Columbia.
+We are fully compliant with all securities laws and are registered as an Exempt Market Dealer in Ontario, Québec, Alberta, British Columbia, Saskatchewan, and Manitoba.
 We’re excited to help you achieve postive impact alongside financial return!

 SVX uses crowdfunding and direct placement to support capital raising by impact ventures and funds.
 Investors and issuers can manage their investments on the platform, have 24-hour access to all documents in one place, and make transactions through the platform.

 For entrepreneurs, SVX allows you to list your company and its securities, tailor your fundraising page, and bring on investors.
-You can manage the investments through the platform and can communicate with your investors directly through one portal.
+You can manage investments and communicate with your investors directly, all through the platform.
 You decide the entry level, raise amount, and investment terms and keep all of your funding needs in one place.
 You set the investment terms, and we bring you the interested investors.
 Simple!
 SVX is all about putting control back into the hands of the investors and entrepreneurs to create opportunity.

 Equity crowdfunding is all about using the power of many to make big things happen for young companies.

-You’re probably familiar with the idea of investing in the public markets, for example in companies listed on the Toronto Stock Exchange.
-We're doing something a bit different here at SVX.
-We're offering you opportunities in the “exempt market”, or a section of the capital markets that aren’t available on public exchanges like the TSX, New York Stock Exchange, and the NASDAQ.
-The financial products on SVX are in emerging companies and funds who are hoping to grow quickly, and we want you to get in early.
+You’re probably familiar with the idea of investing in the public markets (e.g. in companies listed on the Toronto Stock Exchange).
+Here at SVX, we are doing something a bit different.
+We are offering you opportunities in the “exempt market”, or a section of the capital markets that aren’t available on public exchanges like the TSX, New York Stock Exchange, and the NASDAQ.
+The financial products on SVX are emerging companies and funds who are hoping to grow quickly, and we want you to get in early.

 In the exempt market, you need to be registered with the financial regulators to offer these types of products.
-That's why we're registered as an Exempt Market Dealer (EMD) with the Ontario Securities Commissions (OSC).
-As an EMD, we offer a variety of options to investors looking for private market deals, from equity crowdfunding to private placements for accredited investors.
+That is why we are registered as an Exempt Market Dealer (EMD) with the Ontario Securities Commissions (OSC).
+As an EMD, we offer a variety of options to investors looking for private market deals, from equity crowdfunding to private placements, for accredited investors.
 And because we’re a registered EMD, that means the Ontario Securities Commission oversees us and we report to them regularly.

 But wait – EMD?
 OSC?
 What are all these acronyms?